Yellow Line Trains Are Running Again — 7 Weeks After Crash

 “The public remains in the dark, and the CTA needs to be more transparent so the passengers can have more confidence riding on the Yellow Line,” Murphy said in a statement.

-The agency had been running shuttle buses along the Skokie Swift line in the north suburbs while the Yellow Line remained shuttered after the crash.
+The agency ran shuttle buses along the Skokie Swift line in the north suburbs while the Yellow Line remained closed after the crash.

-The CTA said they expect the federal watchdog investigation to wrap up later this year.
+The CTA expects the federal watchdog investigation to wrap up this year.

 Help Block Club Get